fredrikhr/auran/src/Couven92.Trainz.Assets/README.md

 # Trainz Simulator Asset Development

-My Trainz Assets (KUID starts with `520252`) are all developed in this repository and their sources are stored here in the [`src`](./src) subfolder.
+My Trainz Assets (KUID starts with `520252`) are all developed in this repository and their sources are stored here in this subfolder.

-Each subfolder within the [`src`](./src) folder constitutes an independant Trainz Asset that is declared by its corresponding config.txt file.
+Each subfolder here constitutes an independant Trainz Asset that is declared by its corresponding config.txt file.

 ## Permit Management System